 What a victorious outcome.
 The 28th verse says: So this Daniel prospered in the reign of Darius, and in the reign of Cyrus the Persian.

-The life of Daniel should serve as a great example of how we are to endure hardness as good soldiers of Jesus Christ (2 Timothy 2:3) for If we suffer, we shall also reign with him: if we deny him, he also will deny us.
-2 Timothy 2:12.
+The life of Daniel should serve as a great example of how we are to endure hardness as good soldiers of Jesus Christ (2 Timothy 2:3 ).
+If we suffer, we shall also reign with him: if we deny him, he also will deny us (2 Timothy 2:12.)
 Whatever God has called us to do, we must do it with all that we have, knowing that Our God is supreme.

 Vengeance belongs to God

-As we end this story, we have to know that the plotters and schemers were destroyed by the lions when they, their wives, as well as their children, were thrown into the den.
-OOps, so sorry schemers, but it’s best not to mess with God’s chosen.
+As we end this story, we have to know that the plotters and schemers were destroyed by the lions.
+The schemers, their wives, as well as their children, were thrown into the den.
+Oops, so sorry schemers, but it’s best not to mess with God’s chosen.
 After all, He said that vengeance is His.
 And you know that God is sovereign.
 He always wins.

 Romans 12:19 (KJV) Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.